Ground Maintenance Staff

 Ground staff claims may involve both workers' compensation deadlines and personal injury statutes of limitations for third-party claims.
 These deadlines vary by state and the specific type of claim.
 The timeline may start from a specific exposure event, the date you were taken off work due to symptoms, or when you discovered your illness was work-related.
 Do not assume workers' compensation is your only option—you may have additional claims worth significantly more.
 Contact us immediately for a complete case evaluation.

 Aerotoxic syndrome may have forced you out of your aviation maintenance career and left you unable to work.
 You need compensation, not more financial stress.
 We handle aerotoxic syndrome cases on a pure contingency fee basis—we only get paid if we successfully recover compensation for you.
-You pay nothing upfront, and your initial consultation is free and confidential.
+You pay nothing upfront, and your initial case review is free with no obligation.

 Don't let time run out on your claim.
 Our team is ready to evaluate your case for free.